kvm-unit-tests/kvm-unit-tests/README.md

 code. git-diff's orderFile feature allows us to specify the order in a file.
 The orderFile we use is `scripts/git.difforder`; adding the config with `git config diff.orderFile scripts/git.difforder` enables it.

+We strive to follow the Linux kernels coding style so it's recommended to run the kernel's ./scripts/checkpatch.pl on new patches.